Healthy Breakfast Smoothie Recipes

 I’ve made a few notes about each smoothie such as if it’s low in sugar, high in protein or high in fat.
 If you’re looking for breakfast smoothies for weight loss, look for the lower calorie options or omit some of the higher calorie ingredients such as almond butter or coconut.

 Ever add sweet potato to your smoothies?
-It’s so good and gives smoothies the most amazing rich and creamy texture.
+It’s so good and gives smoothies the most amazingly rich and creamy texture.
 Sweet potato is also nutrient-rich, low in sugar and a good source of complex carbohydrates to fuel up in the morning.
+You can use fresh or frozen cooked sweet potato in this recipe.
 This smoothie can be low in fat or you can include the optional almond butter for a dose of healthy fats and extra creaminess.

 This smoothie contains mood-boosting ingredients such as cacao, chia seeds and cherries.
 It also contains spirulina, spinach and protein for a complete, filling, balanced breakfast.
 Love chocolate-covered cherries?
 You will love the flavour of this smoothie.
 This is a good smoothie to enjoy during the Winter months when you might be feeling a little blue from all the dreamy weather.